shivsinghcse/namaste-react-js/Notes/Episode_1.md

 - [React.dev](react.dev) new documentation.

 ### CDN :

-- Content Delivery Network, these are websites where react has been hosted and we are pulling (fetching) react into our project.
+- CDN stands for Content Delivery Network, these are websites where react has been hosted and we are pulling (fetching) react into our project.

 ### Why do we use CDN?

 - To reduce latency ( Delay in network communication ).
 - It is that annoying delay your experience when trying to access a webpage or video stream before it fully loads.

 #### 1st import React cdn link into your project